jelurida-dev/app-ledger-ardor-main/README.md

 1. os_perso_derive_node_bip32 derives KLKR and chaincode for P using SLIP10 initialization on 512 bits master seed from bip39/bip32 24 words
 2. Derive PublicKeyED25519 using cx_eddsa_get_public_key and KL, the point is encoded as 65 bytes 0x04 XBigEndian YBigEndian
 3. PubleyKeyED25519YLE = convert(YBigEndian) - just reverse the bytes
-4. PublicKeyCurve25519X = morph(PubleyKeyEED25519YLE)
+4. PublicKeyCurve25519X = morph(PublicKeyEED25519YLE)

-Points on Curve25519 can be defined by the X coordinate (since each X coordinate has only one matching Y coordinate) so PublicKeyCurve25519X and KL should hold PublicKeyCurve25519X = KL * Curve25519BasePoint
+Points on Curve25519 can be defined by the X coordinate (since each X coordinate has only one matching Y coordinate) so PublicKeyCurve25519X and KL should hold PublicKeyCurve25519X = KL * Curve25519BasePoint = Morphe(KL * ED25519BasePoint)

 In EC-KCDSA publickey = privatekey^-1 * BasePoint, privateKey^-1 is referred to as the key seed, so KL is the key seed for the PublicKeyCurve25519X public key for path P.

 Extra Notes:

-* ED25519 public keys are compressed into a Y point in little endian encoding having the MSB bit encode the parity of X (since each Y coordinate has two possible X values, X and -X in field F which means if one is even the second is odd)
+* ED25519 public keys are compressed into a Y point in little endian encoding having the MSB bit encode the parity of X (since each Y coordinate has two possible X values, X and -X in a prime field F which means if one is even the second is odd)

-* In order to derive public keys outside of the ledger (Master key derivation), all we need is the ed25519 public key and chaincode, described in the derivation scheme.
+* In order to derive public keys outside of the ledger (Master public key derivation), all we need is the ed25519 public key and chaincode, described in the derivation scheme.

 * Reference code for the derivation implementation can found in the [Ardor source code](https://bitbucket.org/Jelurida/ardor/src/master/)

+* [This repo](https://github.com/LedgerHQ/orakolo) implements SLIP10 master seed generation and BIP32 HD EdDSA key derivation in python for reference, [This clone](https://github.com/haimbender/orakolo) also implements master public key derivation for BIP32 EdDSA

+* Curve25519 and ED25519 curves don't really look like curves, they are just a cloud of points